 What is Macular Degeneration?

+The Macula is the central vision zone of your retina.
+The part you use to look directly at the object of your choice.
 Age related macular degeneration (AMD) is a retinal disease that affects the sharp, central vision which can make reading and driving impossible.
-Currently, 2 million Americans have AMD.
+Currently, more than 2 million Americans have AMD.
 There are two forms, dry (90%) and wet (10%).
 AMD is caused by degeneration in the central section of the retina, the macula, and is somewhat treatable but currently not curable.
 When cells in the macula break down, images are not collected properly and as the disease progresses, individuals can experience blurred or wavy vision eventually leading to central vision loss.
 For wet AMD the most common treatment is vascular endothelial growth factor (anti-VEGF) injection therapy.
 An injection in the eye may sound intimidating, but the shot is not painful as the eye is anesthetized first.
 The procedure takes about 15 minutes and the effects can last around a month and occasionally longer.
 Studies have shown that special formulations of vitamins, minerals and large amounts of anti-oxidants and protein dyes like lutein, zeaxanthine and meso-zeaxanthine slow down the process.
-Click here to learn more: ARM.
+Click here to learn more: AMD.
 National Eye Institute regarding Macular Degeneration.

 What is a Cataract?